-Non-magnetic plugs and replacement magnets are supplied separately.
+Non-magnetic cassettes and replacement magnet cassettes are supplied separately.

 All of the above components are supplied in sterile gas-permeable packaging.
 Ethylene oxide processing is indicated on the label of each sterile package.

 Before opening the sterile package, inspect it carefully.
 Return the device and packaging to Cochlear if: